 Make a list of companies where you have a contact or know someone who can introduce you to the head of Human Resources or operations to present your services.
-If the company already had a wellness program, free or subsidized on-site chair massage as well as sessions at your spa or massage practice can be a great addition.
+If the company already had a wellness program, free or subsidized on-site chair massage, as well as sessions at your spa or massage practice, it can be a great addition.
 If a company isn’t focused on wellness, be prepared to discuss the benefits of massage, referencing research and even client testimonials to make your case.
-It helps to have a presentation with your background, services and anticipated results to share with company representatives.
+It helps to have a presentation with your background, services, and anticipated results to share with company representatives.

 Raise the visibility of your spa or massage practice in your community to help attract attention from companies, as well as individuals, of course.
-Look for opportunities to guest blog on the topic of corporate wellness in appropriate workplace blogs.
-Contact your local newspaper to see if they would be interested in doing a story on the topic of workplace stress and offer yourself as a resource on massage.
+Look for opportunities to guest blog on the topic of corporate wellness inappropriate workplace blogs.
+Contact your local newspaper to see if they would be interested in doing a story on workplace stress and offer yourself as a resource on massage.

 Promote massage among employees